-The Right-of-Way Use members of the Permitting Division are responsible for permitting activities in the county's road rights-of-way such as: creating a driveway to a new home, building future public roads in a new housing subdivision, or installing miles of sewer main deep beneath a heavily traveled paved road.
+Planning and Development Services is responsible for certain permitting activities in the county right-of-way such as: creating a driveway to a new home, building public roads in a new housing subdivision, or installing utilities such as sewer beneath a heavily traveled road.

 Development Acceptance & Bond Administration